Home/Vegetables/Samphire

 Possible Risks & Side Effects

-!High sodium content can be a concern for individuals with hypertension or those on a low-sodium diet.
+!High sodium content may pose risks for individuals with hypertension or those on a low-sodium diet.

-!May cause allergic reactions in some individuals, particularly those with seafood allergies.
+!May cause allergic reactions in sensitive individuals, particularly those with shellfish allergies.

 How to Prepare & Consume

-Best enjoyed lightly steamed or blanched to retain its crisp texture and flavor.
-Can be added to salads, stir-fries, or served as a side dish.
+Best enjoyed lightly steamed or blanched to preserve its crunchiness and flavor.
+Can be added to salads, seafood dishes, or served as a side.

 Smart Selection & Storage